sumara/ansible-lint-deb/README.md

 # ansible-lint-deb
-Debian package for Ansible-Lint - Forked from willthames
+Debian package for Ansible-Lint - Forked from willthames/ansible-lint